 Whether you're breaking ground on a construction site, grading a new path or transporting heavy loads around the jobsite, we have a skid steer or track loader to fit your needs.
+If you're trying to decide between a tracked or wheeled skid steer, check out our Project Uptime article on Tracked vs. Wheeled Skid Steers: How Do They Compare?
 Also called uniloaders, these skid steer loaders are great for lifting, grading and leveling.
 For smaller jobs, we also offer mini skid steers and compact track loader rentals.

 The most notable difference between skid steers and wheel loaders is how they maneuver.
 Skid steers have a unique skid-steering mechanism, where the wheels on one side move independently of the other.
 On the other hand, wheel loaders have a conventional steering system with an articulated joint in the middle of the frame, allowing the front and rear wheels to turn in a coordinated manner.
 Wheel loaders are generally larger and have a higher lifting capacity than skid steers.
 They are designed for heavy-duty tasks, such as moving large volumes of materials or loading heavy items onto trucks.
 Skid steers are smaller and more compact, making them suitable for jobs in tight spaces or where maneuverability is crucial.
 The choice between the two depends on the specific requirements of your project and the working environment.

 United Rentals offers various bucket attachments for skid steers.
 A tooth bucket is an excellent choice for harsh environments that require soil excavation in challenging conditions, such as frozen ground or hardpan.

 Conversely, a smooth bucket is more appropriate for lighter tasks like clearing dirt and debris and achieving a polished finish.
 Additionally, smooth buckets offer greater versatility in their range of functions.